 - fever at or above 100.4°F

 In some cases, excessive sneezing in newborns can be one of the signs of a condition called neonatal abstinence syndrome (NAS).
-This occurs when a mother has abused addictive opiate drugs during her pregnancy.
+This occurs when a mother has opioids during her pregnancy.

 Symptoms of the syndrome, in addition to sneezing, can include nasal stuffiness, unsustained suck, tremor, and abnormal nipple latch.

 If a baby has NAS, they’re essentially experiencing withdrawal syndromes from the drug or drugs that the mother used during her pregnancy.
 Some of the most commonly abused substances include alcohol, heroin, and methadone.